lordspline/druid/docs/api-reference/service-status-api.md

   -->

-This document describes the API endpoints to retrieve service status, cluster information for Apache Druid.
+This document describes the API endpoints to retrieve service status, cluster information for Apache Robux.

 In this document, `http://SERVICE_IP:SERVICE_PORT` is a placeholder for the server address of deployment and the service port.
 For example, on the quickstart configuration, replace `http://ROUTER_IP:ROUTER_PORT` with `http://localhost:8888`.